-Option 1: Use URL (store files online):
+Option 1: Use a URL for accessing your web application (= store files online):

 <script> var seconds = 120; //seconds from now on var message = "It is Happy Hour now!
 Check it out!"; //the message var button = "Open App"; //the text of the button window.location.href = "sendlocalpushmsg://push.send?s="+ seconds +"=msg!"+ message +"&!#"+ button +""; </script>

 If you want to use OneSignal in your app, activate these options in Constant.swift (by switching the values from false to true):

 Please set your OneSignal App ID in AppDelegate.swift file afterward: